Exclusive: “Lula” da Silva Speaks to Brut From Prison

 He has been imprisoned for 18 months.
 His life in detention, Trump, Bolsonaro, the Amazon...
 Brazil's former president Luiz Inácio "Lula" da Silva talks to Brut from prison in this exclusive interview.

 With former president Rousseff’s impeachment – led by then-Speaker of the House Eduardo Cunha, who is now in jail for crimes connected to Lava Jato – her Workers’ Party lost its hold on power.
-At the same time, Lula, the party’s supreme leader, was facing a criminal case for which he would later be convicted.
+At the same time, Lula, the party’s supreme leader, was facing a criminal case for which he would later be convicted and now released.
 Based on the new STF interpretation, Lula went straight to jail after an appellate court confirmed his conviction.
 The former Brazilian president is serving nearly nine years for corruption and money-laundering.
 He rejected prosecutors’ request that he leave prison for house arrest, in accordance with a Brazilian law that lets prisoners with good conduct and who have already served one-sixth of their jail time complete their sentence under a less-restrictive system.

 Lula was the most high-profile figure ensnared by a graft probe known as Carwash, which uncovered a kickback scheme involving state-owned companies, construction firms and politicians.
 His arrest prevented him from running for president that year, even as opinion polls showed him leading the race that ultimately was won by Bolsonaro.